Abtektas/FarmLoRa/README.md

 # FarmLoRa
-Checking temperature, humidity values from farm field with using LPWAN technology.
+Checking temperature, humidity values from farm field with using LoRa protocol.

 # Requirements
 - DHT22.py, DHT22_old.py, DHT22.pyc should be located your projects folder or library.